Avianca Brasil: Corporate affairs

 Even though the legal name of the airline remained as OceanAir, it was re-branded as Avianca since it was owned by Synergy Group, which owns Avianca Holdings.
 The original Avianca of Colombia and Avianca Brasil remained separate legal entities, but in February 2017, it was reported that Avianca Holdings planned to obtain the necessary regulatory approvals to fold Avianca Brasil into Avianca Holdings.
 Its current CEO, Frederico Pedreira, took office in April 2016.
 José Efromovich, younger brother of Germán Efromovich, President of Avianca Holdings, who had led the company since 2008, took office as chairman of the Board of Directors on the same date.

 Destinations

+Avianca Brasil operated the following flights at the time of its suspension of operations in May 2019.

+The list includes destinations operated under the former name OceanAir.

 Former codeshare agreements

 Avianca Brasil had codeshare agreements with the following airlines: